uvotguy/CanvasQuizTool/README.md

-# Canvas Quiz Tool
+# ReportCourseQuizResults
 This tool can be used to dump student assignment grades for a course.
 The tool consists of three parts:  a part to gather information from Canvas, a part to gather quiz submissions from Kaltura, and a third part to compare the results.
+As it loops over course assignments, it writes raw video quiz submission data from Kaltura and gradebook data from Canvas.
+Output files are saved to a standard output folder:  ~/CanvasQuizResults/{Canvas Course ID}/.
+Raw output files for a given quiz are identified by its Kaltura Entry Id.

 Video quizzes are delivered by Kaltura.
 When a student takes a video quiz, Kaltura gathers student responses, computes a grade, and sends the results to Canvas via the Kaltura KAF